 - A bad odor when you chew with that tooth

 If you have swelling in your face and a fever, or you have trouble breathing or swallowing, go to the emergency room.
-The infection may have spread to other parts of your body.

 How Is an Abscessed Tooth Diagnosed?